Brewster H. Shaw: NASA management

-Shaw left the Johnson Space Center in October 1989 to assume the NASA Headquarters senior executive position of deputy director, Space Shuttle operations, located at the Kennedy Space Center.
-As operations manager, Shaw was responsible for all operational aspects of the Space Shuttle Program and had Level II authority over the Space Shuttle elements from the time the Orbiters left the Orbiter Processing Facility (OPF), were mated to the external tank and solid rocket boosters, transported to the launch pad, launched and recovered and returned to the Orbiter Processing Facility.
-He was the final authority for the launch decision, and chaired the Mission Management Team.
+Shaw left Johnson Space Center in October 1989 to assume the NASA Headquarters senior executive position of Deputy Director, Space Shuttle Operations, located at the Kennedy Space Center.
+As operations manager, Shaw was responsible for all operational aspects of the Space Shuttle program and had Level-II authority over shuttle elements from the time the orbiters left the Orbiter Processing Facility (OPF), were mated to the external tank and solid rocket boosters, transported to the launch pad, launched, recovered, and returned to the OPF.
+He was the final authority for launch decisions, and chaired the Mission Management Team.

-Shaw moved on to serve as the Deputy Program Manager, Space Shuttle, as a NASA Headquarters employee located at the Kennedy Space Center.
-In addition to the duties he previously held, he also shared with the Space Shuttle Program Manager, full authority and responsibility for the conduct of the Space Shuttle Program.
+Shaw moved on to serve as the deputy program manager for the shuttle.
+In addition to the duties he previously held, he also shared with the shuttle program manager full authority and responsibility for the conduct of the shuttle program.

-He then served as Director, Space Shuttle Operations, with responsibility for the development of all Space Shuttle elements, including the Orbiter, external tank, solid rocket boosters, Space Shuttle main engines, the facilities required to support mission operations and in the planning necessary to efficiently conduct Space Shuttle operations.
+He then served as Director, Space Shuttle Operations, with responsibility for the development of all shuttle elements, including the orbiter, external tank, solid rocket boosters, and shuttle main engines, the facilities required to support mission operations, and in the planning necessary to efficiently conduct shuttle operations.

 Aerospace executive

 Rockwell and Boeing

-Shaw joined Rockwell in 1996 after 27 years with the U.S. Air Force and NASA.
+Shaw joined Rockwell in 1996 after 27 years with the Air Force and NASA.
 The Boeing Company acquired Rockwell in December 1996.

-Initially, Shaw served as director of major programs, Boeing Space and Defense Group.
+Initially, Shaw served as director of major programs for the Boeing Space and Defense Group.
 Then he became vice president and program manager of International Space Station (ISS) electrical power systems at Rocketdyne Propulsion and Power.
 The contract included the development, test, evaluation and production of the electrical power system to be assembled in space during multiple space shuttle launches.
 Shaw's next role was to lead the consolidated Boeing teams at Huntsville, Alabama, Canoga Park and Huntington Beach, California, in the design, development, test, evaluation, production and flight preparation of ISS hardware and software.
 Boeing was NASA's prime contractor and supplier for the ISS.

 United Space Alliance

 In mid-2003, Brewster Shaw left Boeing and became the chief operating officer of United Space Alliance (USA).
-In that position he had primary responsibility for the day-to-day operations and overall management of USA, the prime contractor for the Space Shuttle Program, and its 10,000 employees in Florida, Texas, Alabama and Russia.
+In that position he had primary responsibility for the day-to-day operations and overall management of USA, the prime contractor for the shuttle program, and its 10,000 employees in Florida, Texas, Alabama and Russia.

 Return to Boeing

-In January 2006 he returned to the Boeing Company's Houston campus, to serve as the Vice President & General Manager of the division which controls Boeing's International Space Station and Space Shuttle programs.
+In January 2006 he returned to Boeing's Houston campus, to serve as the vice president and general manager of the company's division which controls the ISS and shuttle programs.

 He retired from Boeing on August 26, 2011.